driptaRC/DECISION/README.md

 ```

 ### Citation
-Please cite the following work if you use this package.
+If you use this code in your research please consider citing
 ```
 @article{ahmed2021unsupervised,
   title={Unsupervised Multi-source Domain Adaptation Without Access to Source Data},